Lattay/Lattay/README.md

 ### Hi there 👋

 I am a hobbyist programmers passionate about programming languages and open source.
+I am also a graduated generalist engineer and computational chemistry 🧪 PhD student.

-I have coded for the ❤ of it since 2012 and I am happy to share my experience and ideas with anyone !
+Since 2012, coding have been one of my main occupation and I am happy to share my experience and ideas !

-I am a recently graduated engineer (specialized in computational solid state physics) and to become theoretical chemistry 🧪 PhD student.
+Most of my new projects will be found on my [Gitlab](https://gitlab.com/Lattay) as I am slowly migrating.

 I like working on ephemeral projects for the love of problem solving, but also more durable open source projects.